ShimuraWorkshop/Gear-VR-Controller-Motion-Pointer-for-Windows/README.md

 For TeknoParrot, use the same config file as TeknoParrot option 2, and assign keys for example:

-Trigger: Gamepad A, Home: Gamepad Back/View
+Trigger: Gamepad A, Back: Gamepad Back/View
 <br>
 Touchpad - West: Gamepad LB, North: Gamepad B, South: Pointer reset